-Every individual, firm or corporate that has a place of business in Nigeria can carry on a business under a business name registered at the Corporate Affairs Commission.
+Every individual, firm or corporate that has a place of business in Nigeria can carry on a business under a business name registered at the Corporate Affairs Commission (CAC).
 When considering starting a business in Nigeria, there are two options to be considered, the option of incorporating a company (Limited Liability or Public Liability Company) or operating as a Registered Business Name.
-A business name upon registration does not contain the words “limited”, “group”, “PLC” etc. After registration, the individual or corporation will be issued a Certificate of registration containing the business name.
+A business name upon registration does not contain the words “limited”, “group”, “PLC” etc. After registration, the individual or corporation will be issued a certificate of registration containing the business name.

 Conversion of Business Name to a Limited Liability Company

-There are plethora of reasons why an individual would consider converting a business name to a limited liability mostly because there are limitations to the advantages and benefits enjoyed by a registered business name, and the most prominent reason would be for the purpose of expansion of business objects or upgrade of the business name, or for projecting a more professional image.
+There are a plethora of reasons why an individual would consider converting a business name to a limited liability mostly because there are limitations to the advantages and benefits enjoyed by a registered business name, and the most prominent reason would be for the purpose of expansion of business objects or upgrade of the business name, or for projecting a more professional image.
 A limited liability company has a lot of advantages accrued to it than a registered business name.

 The requirements for the conversion of a business name to a limited liability at the Corporate Affairs Commission are as follows: